Woodworking Starter Kit

 Why doesn't a 2x4 actually measure 2 inches by 4 inches?

-Timber is sold by its rough-cut size before it's planed smooth.
-A '2x4' starts at 2" x 4" rough, but after milling it ends up at approximately 1.5" x 3.5".
-This trips up almost every beginner.
-Always measure the actual board in your hand, not the nominal size on the label.
+Timber is sold by its rough-sawn size before it's been planed smooth at the mill.
+A '2x4' starts life at 2 inches by 4 inches, but after milling ends up at roughly 1.5 by 3.5 inches.
+This catches almost every beginner out on their first project.
+Always measure the actual board in your hand.
 The same applies to all standard timber sizes.
+The label describes what it was, not what it is.

 How do I get straight, accurate cuts?